dylanpieper/ShinySurveyJS/readme.md

 ShinySurveyJS is a flexible and powerful framework that allows you to create and manage multiple dynamic surveys within a single Shiny app.
 By leveraging the capabilities of both Shiny and JavaScript ([SurveyJS](https://surveyjs.io/)), it provides a user-friendly experience for both survey creators and respondents.

-## Features
+## Motivation

--   **Automatic Parameter Hashing**: Enhance security with automatically generated hashes for URL parameters.
+This app framework is designed with a primary goal in mind: to create a robust, accessible, and secure platform that can host multiple public surveys without built-in user management.
+Each of the features mentioned above contributes to achieving this overarching objective.

+-   **Automatic Parameter Hashing**: In a public survey platform, security is paramount.
+Automatic parameter hashing deters unauthorized access or modification of survey data by obfuscating URL parameters.
+This feature is crucial for maintaining the integrity of the survey results and ensuring the privacy of the respondents.

--   **Multiple Survey Management**: Create and manage multiple surveys within a single app.
+-   **Multiple Survey Management**: The ability to host and manage multiple surveys within a single app is essential for a public survey platform.
+This feature provides flexibility for survey creators, allowing them to cater to different audiences or research goals within the same platform.

--   **Dynamic Field Updates**: Update survey fields dynamically based on URL parameters.
--   **Integration with SurveyJS**: Utilize the [free survey builder tool](https://surveyjs.io/create-free-survey) to generate survey JSON files.
+-   **Dynamic Field Updates**: Dynamic field updates based on URL parameters offer a high degree of customization for each survey.
+This feature enhances the user experience by tailoring the survey to the individual respondent, which can lead to more accurate and meaningful survey results.

+-   **Integration with SurveyJS**: Integration with the [SurveyJS](https://surveyjs.io/create-free-survey) visual editor, a free survey builder tool, makes survey creation more accessible for users without advanced technical skills.
+This feature lowers the entry barrier for survey creators, encouraging a broader range of users to utilize the platform.

--   **Result Presentation**: Display survey results with tables and figures.
+-   **Result Presentation**: The ability to display survey results with tables and figures is a powerful tool for data analysis.
+This feature allows survey creators to draw insights from their data directly within the platform, streamlining the research process.

+In summary, each of these features is necessary for creating a robust, user-friendly, and secure platform for hosting multiple public surveys.
+By focusing on security, accessibility, flexibility, and data analysis, ShinySurveyJS aims to be a comprehensive solution for public survey hosting.

 ## File Structure